Custo Dalmau

-Custo Dalmau ([ˈkustu ðəlˈmaw]; born 1959 as Ángel Custodio Dalmau Salmons in Tremp, Spain) is a fashion designer.
+Custo Dalmau ([ˈkustu ðəlˈmaw]; born 1959 as Ángel Custodio Dalmau Salmons in Tremp, Spain) is a Spanish fashion designer.

 Career in fashion

 He spent his childhood and adolescence in Barcelona, where he studied architecture.
 In 1980, he founded the label Custo Line with his brother David which in 1996 became Custo Barcelona and today is a label of Blue Tower S.L., Barcelona.
 Initially focusing on printed tops and T-shirts inspired by the looks of Californian surfers, the label meanwhile has added a full range of women's clothing, a men's line, as well as shoes and accessories.

 Private life

 Dalmau is married to Eva Vollmer who is responsible for the label's kids line Custo Growing.
 Custo Dalmau is father to 2 daughters (one of which is not his biological daughter) and two sons.
 He spends his time between the family home in Barcelona and the USA.